 Summer weather and activity can cause problems for your lawn.
 The sustained heat can stop growth and cause your grass to go brown and dormant.
 Grass gets trampled down and may die where people congregate or play.
 Family pets tend to use the same spots outside and the chemicals in their urine can kill your grass.

 Even if bare spots start to appear during the hot weather, there is still time to fill them in and get them back to being full and green before the summer is over.
-Follow these tips to find out the best way to overseed your lawn and to feed it with fertilizer to get it looking lush and green again.
+Knowles Building Centre suggests you follow these tips to find out the best way to overseed your lawn and to feed it with fertilizer to get it looking lush and green again.

 Overseeding is an easy technique you can use to fill in the bare spots on your lawn, adding seed to new soil directly on top of the spots where you want your new grass.